dominikoszar/DupaWorkshop/README.md

 9. log into Azure with CLI
 10. Terraform init
 11. Terraform plan
-12. Terraform apply (and see our locak tfstate file)
+12. Terraform apply (and see our local tfstate file)
 13. Terraform destroy

 14. Assign role "Storage Blob Data Contributor" to the our user
 15. Create tfstate blob in our storage account
-16. Configure backend in main.tf
+16. Configure backend in main.tf and Terraform init

+17. Create Azure Conatiner App in main.tf
+    - azurerm_container_app_environment
+    - azurerm_container_app with ingress

+18. Terraform init
+19. Terraform plan
+20. Terraform apply

+21. See our Container App :)

+22. expand main.tf with variables & for_each for 2 container apps
+23. Join GH Enterprise org
+24.